This is a headline, the Smoking GUN website, Clintonite stabs Obama supporter.

-I love that word.
+Clintonite, I love that word, usually is Clintonoid.

-Clintonite stabs Obama support.
+Clintonite stabs Obama supporter.

 It's a story we had yesterday.

-This is uh Pennsylvania.
+This is uh, Pennsylvania.

 Jose Antonio Ortiz stabbed his brother-in-law in the stomach after they quarreled about their respective support of Democrat presidential candidates Obama and Hillary.

-Telephone number is 800 282-2882, the email address L Rushbow at EIB net.com.
+Telephone number is 800-282-2882, the email address Lrushbo at Eibnet.com.

-If a compact fluorescent breaks, get children and pets out of the room and ventilate the room.
+In today's Boston Globe, if a compact fluorescent breaks, get children and pets out of the room and ventilate the room.

-Never use a vacuum, even on a rug to clean up a broken compact fluorescent bulb.
+Never use a vacuum, even on a rug, to clean up a broken compact fluorescent bulb.

 If there are young children or pregnant women in the house, consider cutting out the piece of carpet where the lamp broke as a precaution.